-2.6.4 Drug Free Workplace
+2.6.4 Drug-Free Workplace

-In compliance with the Drug-Free Workplace Act of 1988 Valparaiso University has adopted a Drug and Alcohol Policy.
+In compliance with the Drug-Free Workplace Act of 1988, Valparaiso University has adopted a drug and alcohol policy.
 The policy prohibits any employee while on University property or at University events from manufacturing, distributing, dispensing, or unlawfully possessing and/or using a controlled substance.
 Valpo seeks to make employees aware of the dangers of drug abuse in the workplace as well as various treatment and counseling opportunities through periodic training initiatives.

-2.6.5 Tobacco Free Campus
+2.6.5 Tobacco-Free Campus

-Valparaiso University is a Tobacco free environment.
+Valparaiso University is a tobacco-free environment, pursuant to the tobacco-free campus policy.
 Tobacco use is not permitted on campus or in University vehicles.
-This policy also applies to smoking substitutes, such as herbal cigarettes and vapor or e-cigarettes.
+This policy also applies to smoking substitutes, such as herbal cigarettes, vapor, or e-cigarettes.